-Do you have a question about The Salvation Army Thrift Store?
-Here are some responses to frequently ask questions.
-If a response to your question is not provided below, please feel free to contact us at: firstname.lastname@example.org
+If a response to your question is not provided below, please contact us: firstname.lastname@example.org

 1. Who owns or operates The Salvation Army Thrift Store?

-The Salvation Army Thrift Store supports the mission of The Salvation Army in Canada for its communities and social programs by generating funds and making a positive influence.
 By shopping and donating at The Salvation Army Thrift Store, you help give and support The Salvation Army's programs, services and emergency relief efforts that nurture the capabilities, skills and strengths of our neighbours and friends.
-By shopping with us, you help to provide dignity and grace to children, families and individuals in your community.

 2. Who do I contact to receive help from The Salvation Army such as food, clothing and household goods?

-Please contact The Salvation Army Family Services in your community to find out how they can help you.
-You can visit The Salvation Army Canada's website for a location near you.
+Please contact The Salvation Army Family and Community Services in your area to find out how they can help you.
+Visit The Salvation Army Canada's website for a location near you.

 3. How can I donate items?

-The Salvation Army Thrift Store gladly accept donations daily at our Donor Welcome Centres located in each of our Thrift Stores.
+The Salvation Army Thrift Store gratefully accepts donations daily at our Donor Welcome Centres located in each of our Thrift Stores.
 Donors can drop off their gently used clothing, textiles, housewares, furniture, electronics, toys, media and books, accessories, antiques and collectibles.
 For more details on donating please visit the "Ways to Give" section of our website.

-4. How does the Salvation Army recycle clothing items that are not sold in Thrift Stores?
+4. How does the Salvation Army recycle items that are not sold in Thrift Stores?